|

 many sizes in stock.
 Luckily, many of the larger

-manufacturers such as Taylor, and Martin use a standard size
+manufacturers such as Taylor, and Martin use a "relatively" standard size

 bridge pin.
 Some of the smaller makers do as well.